olckers/packager/README.md

 `Composer require olckerstech/packager`
 #### **Configure**

-Add `olckerstech\core\src\PackagerServiceProvider::class,` to the providers array in `config/app` ONLY if you do not want to rely on package auto discovery.
+Add `olckerstech\core\PackagerServiceProvider::class,` to the providers array in `config/app` ONLY if you do not want to rely on package auto discovery.

 Run `php artisan vendor:publish --provider="olckerstech/packager" --tag="config"` to publish the config file.